Mission 28 · Stage 3

 3

-Show the surprise number, wait 1.5 seconds, then pick again.
+Show the surprise number, wait a moment, then pick a new one.

 Serial.println(pick);